New Age Girl

-"New Age Girl" is a song by alternative rock trio Deadeye Dick, from their debut album A Different Story and the soundtrack to the 1994 film Dumb and Dumber.

-Its use in Dumb and Dumber widened the song's popularity.
-It peaked at #27 on the Billboard Hot 100 chart in January 1995 and remains the group's most well-known song.
-It was also their only top 40 hit, ensuring their one-hit wonder status.
+"New Age Girl" is a song by American alternative rock trio Deadeye Dick, released as their debut single in June 1994 from their first album, Different Story, and from the soundtrack to the 1994 film Dumb and Dumber.
+Its use in Dumb and Dumber widened the song's popularity, and it peaked at number 27 on the US Billboard Hot 100 chart in January 1995.
+It became their only top-40 hit, ensuring their one-hit wonder status.

 Background

 "New Age Girl" originated from a riff that Caleb Guillotte thought of in the shower.
 After being recorded on a cassette alongside four other songs, the track became a local radio hit, prompting Ichiban Records to sign the band.
 Clive Davis of Arista Records attempted to sign the band afterwards and rerecord "New Age Girl," but the band decided against it.

 The song features lyrics about a socially conscious vegetarian girl named Mary Moon, with the infamous lyric "She don't eat meat, but she sure likes the bone."
 (Some radio stations aired an edited version of the song that obscured the word "bone".)
 Guillotte has said of the song: